top of page

 But many of these organizations were schools, universities, media houses, nonprofits, foundations, DEI and HR firms and other institutions in the progressive anglosphere that have become strong purveyors of anti-resilience culture up until the present.

 My expertise in this area is as a nonprofit executive and a professional democracy defender.
 I've seen and lived these trends in my own organizations.
 I've long been passionate about workplaces that allowed us to bring our whole selves, and unlock our excellence in high trust and high performance environments.
 But that kind of environment also carries a requirement of high self awareness, self regulation and personal responsibility.
-Calling and coaching people to that kind of standard is what the field of leadership calls leadership.
+Calling and coaching people to that kind of standard is what used to be called leadership.
 I was externally reviewed as a manager several times through anonymous surveys of my team and got sky high ratings from across very large teams with hundreds of people.
-But then in the late 2010s, anti-resilience culture, particularly among the youngest most progressive Anglo staff members, turned "resilient leadership" into gaslighting, insensitivity and oppression.
+But in the late 2010s, anti-resilience culture, particularly among the youngest, most progressive Anglo staff members, turned "resilient leadership" into gaslighting, insensitivity and oppression.

-Many noticed the prevalance of Dark Triad behaviour in these contexts (The combination of Psychopathy, Machiavellianism and Narcissism) and many studies show individuals with Dark Triad traits are drawn to the political far left as well as the far right.
-While I didn't see that many Dark Triad folks at work in these dynamics, all it took was one to cause enormous distress and radically shift norms and behaviour among a team or community afflicted with anti-resilience culture.
+Many have studied the prevalance of Dark Triad behaviour in these contexts (The combination of Psychopathy, Machiavellianism and Narcissism) and many studies show individuals with Dark Triad traits are drawn to the political far left as well as the far right.
+One important study found that dark triad traits were highly predictive of "Political Correctness Authoritarianism" on the left (as well as alt-right attitudes), though it did not predict the more compassionate and inclusive "Political Correctness Liberalism".
+While I didn't see that many Dark Triad folks at work in my circles, all it took was one to cause enormous distress and radically shift norms and behaviour among a team or community of ‘Compassionate Liberals’ afflicted with anti-resilience culture.

 The Democracy Picture